Data Tags

 Using a user’s name to personalize notifications is a great way to boost engagement.
 Just create a key for their name and then use Variable Substitution when crafting your messages.

-Do not use tags for setting "user Ids" or sending messages to individual users.
-Instead use the External User Id property.
+Do not use tags for setting "user IDs" or sending messages to individual users.
+Instead use the External ID property or add a custom alias.

 Key | Definition |